Rene Ricard: Acting and literary career

+Later life and death

 Ricard was portrayed by Michael Wincott in Julian Schnabel's biographical film, Basquiat (1996).

 He lived at the famed Hotel Chelsea in New York City intermittently for 40 years.

-Death

 Ricard died on February 1, 2014, of cancer at Bellevue Hospital in New York City at the age of 67.

+Legacy

+Ricard and his work and effects were the subject of two solo posthumous exhibits at the Half Gallery in Manhattan, the latter in 2017 and a three-person show in 2025.

+Before his death Ricard and the textile designer Madeline Weinrib designed five carpets together which later were realized and shown at the Emma Scully gallery.